Leadership at Grace

 From travel agent to dude ranch, hospitals to ski bum, Ellen has enjoyed multiple jobs and locations.
 She has stories to tell about living in London, Germany, Colorado, Maryland, DC, Ohio, and Michigan; and traveling all over the US and Europe.
 Over the years, Ellen earned degrees in History (BA), Nursing (ADN), and Public Health (Master’s, Health Services Administration), before landing a job at Munson Medical Center and settling in northern Michigan – a favorite family vacation spot.
 ‘I fell in love with Leelanau at age 10, and never got over it”, she says.
 A cradle Episcopalian, Ellen arrived at Grace in 1995 and has been active in many ministries over the years.
 A seasoned office volunteer, she was recruited out of retirement to the role of administrative assistant in 2017, and promoted to Parish Administrator in 2021.
 Ellen wears many hats and has been named ‘The Chaos Coordinator’.
 She welcomes questions about anything related to Grace Church.
 Ellen enjoys the incredible beauty of our area, singing in the Chancel Choir, reading, lunches with friends, and hanging out with her corgi, Cricket.

-Hannah Wescott - Outreach and Maintenance
+Hannah Wescott - Jubilee House Director

 Our organist and accompanist is an integral part of our music team.
 Karin has a degree in Organ from Lawrence University (Appleton, WI) and masters degrees from Bowling Green State University (Bowling Green, OH) in Organ and Music History.
 She has 42 years of experience playing organ full-time in churches in Michigan, Wisconsin, and Ohio.
 15 of those have been at Grace Episcopal.
 Karin also studied in London, England, and was a member of the Royal College of Organists.
 When she is not making music at Grace you will find her boating, traveling, golfing, taking photos, or enjoying time with her daughter, Lauren, and her lovable golden retriever, Shadow.